PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Lamptopolis?" asked Samga.

 "Eh, nevermind.
 It's a long story.
 The damn thing doesn't really work that well for me, but, as I always say, you can never have too much light or too much water."
-Boltac reached down and grabbed the lamp by it's handle.
+Boltac reached down and grabbed the lamp by its handle.
 As he held it up, it blazed forth with a clear, brilliant light that filled the room as if the sun had been harnessed and dragged into the bowels of the earth.

 Samga hissed and averted his eyes.
 Rattick, covered his eyes to protect his night vision, but otherwise. stayed absolutely motionless.
 For an instant, he was completely exposed, but there was nothing to be done for it.